How to Optimize Your Website for Search Engines

 - Focus on long-tail keywords (e.g., "best running shoes for beginners") as they often have less competition and higher conversion rates.

-- Analyze your competitors’ keywords to identify opportunities.
+- Analyze your competitors’ websites to identify the keywords they rank for.

 - Prioritize keywords with a balance of high search volume and low competition.